peufeu2/GrugBus/README.md

 # Contents of this repository

 1) Grugbus library in its directory
 2) All the other files in the root directory are parts of my photovoltaic management, they are provided as examples.

+These run concurrently on my Pi and communicate via MQTT:

-The main one is modbus_mitm.py, which implements a man-in-the-middle between the inverter and the house smartmeter, which can allow tweaking the reported power value on the fly, Solis inverter control, MQTT, etc.
+- pv_controller.py implements a man-in-the-middle between the inverter and the house smartmeter, which can allow tweaking the reported power value on the fly, Solis inverter control, MQTT, etc.

+- pv_router.py controls switchable loads and an EVSE charger to use PV excess power.

+- pv_can.py is another MITM which intercept Pylontech CAN BMS messages and divides maximum_charge_current by 2 before forwarding to the inverters.
+This allows two inverters to work on the same battery stack without exceeding its current limits.

+- pv_mainboard.py talks to an extra board which I added to the Pi, it uses PWM to control external fans mounted behind the inverters to keep them cool.

+- mqtt_buffer.py logs all MQTT traffic to compressed files and saves them, so everything is logged even if the database PC is down.

+These run on a desktop PC:

+- mqtt_clickhouse.py reads data from mqtt_buffer.py and writes it to a clickhouse database.

+- bokehplot.py plots all the data.

 # Controlling Solis inverters via Modbus

-I have one (soon two) Solis S5-EH1P-6K inverters.
+I have two Solis S5-EH1P-6K inverters.
 The readable register list is available online, but to get to the interesting writable registers that allow full control of the inverter, a NDA must be signed in blood.

 This uses an alternate approach that should allow full control of any inverter featuring a modbus smartmeter port: man-in-the-middle.